spinlud/python3-selenium-chrome/README.md

 <!-- toc -->

-Chrome and chromedriver version can be easily changed modifying the following variables:
+Chrome and chromedriver versions can be easily changed modifying the following Dockerfile variables:

 - `CHROME_VERSION`
 - `CHROME_DRIVER_VERSION`